biocore/emperor/doc/source/formats.rst

 ^^^^^^^^^^^^^^^^

-Coordinates files describe the position in which each of the samples should be positioned in space, as of version `0.9.4-dev` there are two different file formats that are accepted by Emperor:
+Coordinates files describe the position in which each of the samples should be placed in space, as of version `0.9.4-dev` there are two different file formats that are accepted by Emperor:

 **Classic Format**

-This format is tab-delimited and must include the following information ( versions of QIIME <= 1.8.0 generate this file when you execute `principale_coordinates.py`):
+This format is tab-delimited and must include the following information ( versions of QIIME <= 1.8.0 generate this file when you execute `principal_coordinates.py`):

 - The first line is the header for each of the dimensions.
 - For each of the samples in your dataset you'll find a line with a sample